-Holiday feasts can set you back thousands of calories—unless you know the healthy Thanksgiving foods to pile high on your holiday plate.
+Holiday feasts generally provide some delicious and healthy options.
+Here are Thanksgiving foods to pile high on your holiday plate.

 A seasonal favorite for Thanksgiving, pomegranate and cranberry relish and sauces are a perfect balance of sweet and tangy goodness.
-What’s more, pomegranates may help you fight off illness.
 “They are rich in inflammation-fighting antioxidants, and offer antibacterial and antiviral properties,” says Pam Nisevich Bede, MS, RD, sports dietitian for Abbott’s EAS Sports Nutrition.
 These tiny seeds include 15 percent of your daily value of vitamin C and 3 grams of fiber per half-cup.
 Try this delicious pomegranate cranberry relish recipe.

 If you’re going to go for dessert, pumpkin pie is the best of the confections.
 Half a can of canned pumpkin has only 42 calories and fully 4 grams of fiber, and is a great source for vitamin A and potassium.
 “Even better than a pie, save calories and gain nutrients by incorporating pumpkin into a savory soup or quick bread in place of heavy creams and oils,” Nisevich Bede says.
 Check out these tested and loved pumpkin pie recipes.

 Fresh cranberries are one of the healthiest foods in the world, according to Amy Isabella Chalker, RD, owner of Isabella Gourmet Foods in Santa Barbara, California.
 “They are known for their role in preventing and treating urinary tract infections, as well as having a preventative effect against dental cavities,” Chalker says.
-“Cranberries are antioxidant and phytochemcial-rich, and have been shown to reduce the risk of cancer, particularly breast cancer.”
+“Cranberries are rich in antioxidants and phytochemicals.”
 Just one serving contains 20 percent of your daily value for fiber and 24 percent for vitamin C. It’s also a good source of manganese, which helps the body form bones, connective tissue, and blood clotting factors.
 Canned cranberries add about 100 more calories and around 6 teaspoons of sugar per serving.
 Here are more healthy reasons to eat cranberries this holiday season.

 Turkey is the star of the Thanksgiving table for many us and with good reason.
 “You can’t go wrong with turkey, especially the ultra-lean white meat portions,” says Bobby Maknoon, RD in New York City.
 “Turkey packs plenty of high-quality protein, which helps you feel full and satisfied.”
 Skinless turkey has around 32 grams of protein in a four-ounce serving and is rich in energizing B vitamins and selenium, a mineral that supports our immune system.
 If you’re watching your caloric intake, Maknoon suggests piling your plate with turkey at the beginning of the meal so you’ll feel satisfied without going for seconds on everything else.
 So, what about that post-turkey snooze-fest after the feast?
-It’s bogus, according to Liz DeJulius, RD, LDN, at the Cleveland Clinic for Functional Medicine: Turkey doesn’t make you tired.
+It’s bogus, according to Liz DeJulius, RD, LDN, with Fitness Formula Clubs in Cincinnati, Ohio: Turkey doesn’t make you tired.
 “It’s generally the surge in sugar and refined carbohydrates that cause a blood sugar crash and inevitable sleepiness,” she says.

-Almost every grocery store has an end cap piled with cans of green beans, cream of mushroom soup, and French fried onions.
-How convenient!
-But you can skip the soup and the fried onions.
-“Green beans are rich in antioxidants, good sources of vitamin K, vitamin C, fiber, and manganese,” says Jessica Van Cleave, RD, at The Ohio State University Wexner Medical Center.
+“Green beans are rich in antioxidants, good sources of vitamin K, vitamin C, fiber, and manganese,” says Jessica Van Cleave, RD, in Columbus, Ohio.
 If you’re not using fresh green beans, opt for frozen, or the no-added-salt canned variety.
-If green bean casserole is a must have, Van Cleave suggests using low-fat milk and whole wheat bread crumbs to make it healthier.
+If green bean casserole is a must-have, Van Cleave suggests using low-fat milk and whole wheat bread crumbs.

 Check out the profile on these cute veggies (the nutrition profile, that is).
 “Brussels sprouts are a fiber-rich cruciferous vegetable that helps lower cholesterol and protect against cancer due to the phytonutrient glucosinolate,” DeJulius says.
 (See more cancer-fighting foods here.)
 If you steam your sprouts, the benefits are amplified.
 Brussels sprouts also support the body’s detoxification system and anti-inflammatory response and are rich with antioxidants.

 The second-best part of the holiday is a fridge filled with delicious Thanksgiving leftovers.
-When round two comes around, keep it healthy with these suggestions: Turkey sammie #1: “Skip the stuffing layer and choose a high quality whole wheat or sourdough bread, piled high with white turkey meat, avocado, lettuce, and tomato,” Chalker suggests.
+When round two comes around, keep it healthy with these suggestions: Turkey sammie #1: “Skip the stuffing layer and choose a high-quality whole-wheat or sourdough bread, piled high with white turkey meat, avocado, lettuce, and tomato,” Chalker suggests.
 “Add homemade cranberry sauce, because the canned version is extremely high in sugar.”
 For turkey sammie #2: “Skinless white meat turkey can be made into a great sandwich with avocado, tomato, hummus, kale, mustard, and lemon on toasted Ezekiel bread,” says Monica Auslander, MS, RD, LDN, owner of EssenceNutritionMiami.com.
-Turn leftover cranberries and cranberry sauce into a salsa or cranberry appleasauce, or add it to oatmeal, plain Greek yogurt, or whole grain pancakes, suggests Kacie Vavrek, MC, RD, CSSD, LD at The Ohio State University Wexner Medical Center.
+Turn leftover cranberries and cranberry sauce into a salsa or cranberry applesauce, or add it to oatmeal, plain Greek yogurt, or whole-grain pancakes, suggests Kacie Vavrek, RD, at The Ohio State University Wexner Medical Center.
 Roasted veggies can be added to a vegetable broth and turned into a hearty soup, along with turkey shavings.

 Stick to Thanksgiving specials